tulior/tulio-dev-resume/README.md

 ### WORK EXPERIENCE

-#### **BairesDev**
+#### **BairesDev** | Jun 2022 – Present
-*Senior Full-Stack .NET & Angular Engineer*
-*Feb 2025 – Present | Remote (Company HQ: New York, New York)*

-I'm currently building and improving features for a large-scale telematics and fleet management platform.
-My role covers the full stack, from implementing backend data processing to building the Angular UI.

-*   Built a new Fuel Consumption Analysis feature from the ground up, allowing users to rank driver performance by shift, route, and vehicle.
-On the frontend, I used Angular Signals to create a responsive UI with multi-select and dependent filters for deep data exploration.
-*   Developed the entire Driver Schedule management system.
-This included creating a full import/export pipeline for CSV/TXT files with client-side validation and an audit history view to track all changes and ensure data integrity.
-*   On the backend, I wrote .NET 8 services that process real-time data streams from Azure Event Hubs These .services also handle background jobs and push the processed results into Google BigQuery, making the data available for analysis.
-*   Beyond new features, I focus on code quality and stability.
-I regularly fix complex bugs (like data normalization issues in the AOD Odometer) and improve the codebase through refactoring, all while following team practices like Conventional Commits and a thorough Pull Request review process.

-*.NET Core Engineer*
-*Mar 2023 – Feb 2025 | Remote (Company HQ: Overland Park, Kansas)*

-- **Shopify Integration:** Built backend components (.NET library, microservice, AWS Lambda function) to sync product data with Shopify.
-Addressed API rate limits using data diffing & retries.
-Helped onboard 50+ beta retailers; the system processed 400+ orders in 8 months reliably.
-Used SQS for asynchronous inventory updates.
-- **Collage Generation:** Created an image processing component (using SkiaSharp) and an AWS Lambda function (.NET 8) for dynamic image composition, used for product previews.
-Stored results in Amazon S3.
-- **CSV Reporting:** Developed a system to parse and validate sales data from different CSV formats using JSON schemas and CSVHelper, ensuring accurate financial reports for compliance.

-*Java & Spring Engineer*
-*Jun 2022 – Mar 2023 | Remote (Company HQ: San Francisco, California)*
+**Full-Stack Software Engineer** | Remote

+*As a consultant, I've delivered solutions for multiple clients across different technology stacks, with a primary focus on the .NET and Angular ecosystem.*

+*   **Fuel Consumption Analysis Feature (.NET/Angular):** Built a new module for a fleet management platform to analyze fuel consumption by driver.
+I developed the .NET 8 APIs to process the data and the Angular 17 frontend to display it, which included a complex grid with multi-select filters.
+This feature gives clients the data they need to see which drivers are most efficient.
+*   **Shift Finalization Background Service (.NET):** Created a .NET background service that processes vehicle data from Azure Event Hubs in near real-time.
+It aggregates trip metrics, finalizes driver shifts, and writes the results to BigQuery.
+This ensures our analytics dashboards are always working with accurate, up-to-date information.
+*   **Shopify Integration Service (.NET):** Built a .NET microservice from the ground up to sync product and inventory data with Shopify's API.
+A key challenge was handling their API rate limits, which I solved using an SQS queue for batching updates.
+The service successfully onboarded over 50 retailers and processed 400+ orders in the first 8 months.
-- Modernized legacy Java APIs into Spring Boot REST services for a B2B privacy platform.
-Improved database query performance with Spring Data JPA & Hibernate.
-Added automated tests and integrated with CI/CD and review tools (Slack, Jira, GitHub).
+*   **Legacy API Modernization (Java/Spring):** In my initial engagement, I modernized a client's legacy Java APIs into Spring Boot REST services, improving database query performance and integrating the services into their CI/CD pipeline.

-#### **GEOI2 Tecnologia da Informação LTDA**
-*Software Engineer*
-*Aug 2019 – Jun 2022 | Hybrid (Campo Grande, Brazil)*
+#### **Geoi2** | *Aug 2019 – Jun 2022 | Hybrid (Campo Grande, Brazil)*
+**Software Engineer** | Hybrid

 - Replaced parts of a legacy JSF app with an Angular 13 micro-frontend and a Spring Boot backend, improving performance.
 - Built a Java CLI tool for automating ETL processes for financial audits.
 Used Pentaho KTR for data extraction (Sybase, Firebird, PostgreSQL, MySQL to MongoDB) and Gzip for compression (90% reduction) over slow networks.